-Use this handy assessment in individual career counselling to provide an individual with information about what is important in their work or career.
+Use the handy Career Values Scale assessment in individual career counselling to provide an individual with information about what is important in their work or career.
 Use it to evaluate:

 - Service Orientation